Kellenkjames/RB109/mutability_of_objects/example_2.md

 # What are a and b?
 ```
 # Written Response:

-`a` and `b` have the same return value; `"hi there, Bob"`.
-Strings are mutable objects.
-When we apply the `<<` operator on `a`; it will append the string `", Bob"` to the end of the string `"hi there"`; which is the initialized value of `a`.
-This is a mutating method and modifies the calling object `a` as well as any objects that are referencing `a`.
-In this case; `b` is the object that is referencing `a`.

-This problem demonstrates the concept of mutability of Ruby objects and variable references.
-Multiple variables can reference the same object; mutating an object using a given variable name will be reflected in every other variable that is bound to that object.
+The local variable `a` is initialized and assigned to the String `"hi there"` on line 4.
+The local variable `b` is initialized and assigned to the variable `a` on line 5.
+On line 6, the append method is invoked on `a` and the String `", Bob"` is passed to it as an argument.

+Since `a` was modified with a mutating method; the original object is changed to `"hi there, Bob"`; therefore; this is what is output.
+Since `b` was assigned to `a` and `a` was mutated; it will output the same String as `a`; `"hi there, Bob"`.

+This problem demonstrates mutable objects In Ruby, Strings are mutable objects.
+When an object is mutated; any variable referencing the object that was mutated will be modified as well.
+Instead of the variable breaking the connection to the object; the object is modified in place.